4 results for tag: Confucius

 How Humility Will Make You the Greatest Person Ever

 I value few human characteristics more than humility in myself and others.
-Humility is possibly the foundation of all truly amazing human characteristics.
+Humility is the foundation of all genuinely remarkable human characteristics.
 If you cannot accept how great and awful you can be, how can you receive or offer help?

 Many years ago, I heard a friend discussing his Alcoholics Anonymous sponsor.
 He quoted his sponsor speaking on humility, "When I was new, I really needed humility.
-Today I actually want humility."
-I think this speaks to the core of the importance and value of humility in life.
-When we experience humility in our lives, we know how amazing and beautiful we can be.
+Today, I actually want humility."
+This speaks to the core importance and value of humility in life.
+When we experience humility, we know how amazing and beautiful we can be.
 We are also aware of how dark and self-centered we can be.
-We recognize that they are all part of being human. ...
+We recognize that they are all part of being human.

-As the weather in South Korea starts to turn, so have the leaves.
+As the weather in South Korea starts to turn, so do the leaves.
 I have looked forward to this more this year than in the past.
-I wanted to see what it looks like in South Korea in autumn.
+I wanted to see what autumn looks like in South Korea.
 It has arrived.
-Red, burnt orange, orange, yellow, ochre, green and light green fill the streets of Cheonan.
-Today, being a sometimes-sunny sometimes-cloudy day, I wanted to get out on Tang San Mountain with my camera and hiking shoes to enjoy the day.
+Red, burnt orange, orange, yellow, ochre, green, and light green fill the streets of Cheonan.
+Today, being a sometimes-sunny, sometimes-cloudy day, I wanted to get out on Tang San Mountain with my camera and hiking shoes to enjoy the day.
 I did not leave my room till about 3:30, which was fine.
 It is getting dark around 6:00 these days, so I would have plenty of time to explore and take pictures of the trees and whatever else caught my fancy.
-I got some great shots of the top of the white cement apartment buildings foreshadowing all the mountains in the background that surround the city of Cheonan.
+I got some great shots of the top of the white cement apartment buildings, foreshadowing all the mountains in the background that surround the city of Cheonan.
 I had not seen this view before; it was the first time I made it to this trail.
-This trail was more vigorous an incline with better unobstructed views of the city....
+This trail was more vigorous and inclined, with better-unobstructed views of the city....

 Why You Don’t Need To Be Right All The Time